kitnil/awesome/README.md

 - [al-go-rithms](https://github.com/ZoranPandovski/al-go-rithms) - :musical_note: Algorithms written in different programming languages -  https://zoranpandovski.github.io/al-go-rithms/
 - [stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and MacOSX.
 With Stellarium, you really see what you can see with your eyes, binoculars or a small telescope.
 - [slop](https://github.com/naelstrof/slop) - slop (Select Operation) is an application that queries for a selection from the user and prints the region to stdout.
-- [milton](https://github.com/serge-rgb/milton) - A modern paint package
+- [milton](https://github.com/serge-rgb/milton) - An infinite-canvas paint program
 - [c-ares](https://github.com/c-ares/c-ares) - A C library for asynchronous DNS requests
 - [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) - Live GLSL coding render for MacOS and Linux
 - [cppcheck](https://github.com/danmar/cppcheck) - static analysis of C/C++ code